rolldone/job_item/note.md

 ### Todo this year
 - Create check update every 1 minute
-- If get update close the subcribe [project_app_uuid, ".", v.Event] first and let update running
+- If get update close the subcribe [project_app_uuid, ".", v.Event] first and let last remaining process is doing finish
-- If update success, restart the job_item open again subcribe [project_app_uuid, ".", v.Event]
+- If last remaining process finish, make sure the job item is restart it to get new update